Why the Chinese are unlikely to disengage anytime soon

 Amid border row with China, Army completes setting up of modern habitat for troops in Ladakh

-Further the Indian side has noticed that the Chinese PLA is undertaking road construction for faster deployment on the LAC.
+Further, the Indian side has noticed that the Chinese PLA is undertaking road construction for faster deployment on the LAC.
 This is being done to focus on the DBO sector as well as the Depsang Bulge area.

-Further there are containers, each accommodating six PLA soldiers.
+Further, there are containers, each accommodating six PLA soldiers.
 Apart from this new hospital facilities have come up in the depth areas.
-This has been done to cater to those soldiers who are suffering altitude sickness.
+This has been done to cater to those soldiers who are suffering from altitude sickness.

 India is well aware that it needs to be prepared for a long haul.
-However it is also important that the two sides keep talking so that there is no accident at the border, which could lead to further escalation.
+However, it is also important that the two sides keep talking so that there is no accident at the border, which could lead to further escalation.

 The Indian Army on the other hand worked at a record speed to set up the heated shelters, arctic tents and bunkers.
 It also acquired specialised winter clothing, gear and other essential supplies for the over 50,000 troops deployed at the friction points along the Line of Actual Control.